Best Things to Do & Places to Eat in Apollo Beach, Florida

 Apollo Beach Nature Preserve

-While you can’t swim at the Apollo Beach Nature Preserve due to a rip tide warning, you can access its beautiful strip of beach — and fishing is allowed.
+While you can’t swim at the Apollo Beach Nature Preserve due to a rip tide warning, you can access its beautiful strip of beach and walk the trails.
+Fishing is also popular here.

 Other perks?
-Parking is free, although it fills up fast around peak times like sunset.
-The view of Tampa Bay from the observation tower is worth the trek up.
-It’s dog-friendly.
-And, the walking trails lead to more secluded sections of sand, if that’s more your thing.
+Parking is free, although the parking lot can fill up fast around peak times, like sunset.
+The view of Tampa Bay from the observation tower in the parking lot is worth the quick trek up.
+And, for all you pet parents, dogs are allowed on a leash.

 EG Simmons Park & Campground in Florida

 Note: the $2 parking covers up to 8 people per vehicle.
 The boat launch is $5 extra.
-And camping and rentals cost extra, too.
+Camping and rentals are extra, too.

 Bahia Beach in Ruskin, Florida

-Though not a large beach, Bahia is white and sandy, with a gorgeous view of Tampa Bay.
-It’s also dog-friendly!
+Though it’s not a large beach, Bahia is white and sandy, with a gorgeous view of Tampa Bay.
+Dogs are also welcome.

-Located at Little Harbor in Ruskin, it looks like a gated community, but you can drive right in.
-Parking is $5 per vehicle, per hour.
+Located at Little Harbor in nearby Ruskin, the area may appear to be a gated community at first, but you can drive right in.
+Parking for the beach is $5 per vehicle, per hour.

 Ruskin Family Drive-In Theatre

-Technically, the theatre is not in Apollo Beach, but Ruskin is so close it feels like they are one and the same — being two unincorporated, census-designated places in Hillsborough County, FL.
-From our house, you can get to the theatre in less than 10 minutes.
+Technically, the theatre is not in Apollo Beach, but Ruskin is so close it feels (to me) like they are one and the same—though I am sure true locals would dispute me on this.

 Apollo Meats in Apollo Beach, Florida

 If you’re a carnivore, this shop is the place for you.
-Open Tuesday – Saturday, Apollo Meats is THE destination for possibly the best meat of your life.
+Open Tuesday through Saturday, Apollo Meats is THE destination for the freshest meat around.

 Ybor Grille in Ruskin, Florida